Group behind pro-Iran AI Lego videos greets Iranians as internet blackout ends | The National

 The videos, created with the help of AI, have received millions of views on social media and became a major influence tool during the Iran war.

-A YouTube representative told The National that the group had breached the platform's spam, deceptive practices and scams policies.
+A YouTube representative told The National that the group had breached the platform's policies regarding spam, deceptive practices and scams.

 The video used Lego characters to portray the murder of Olof Palme, who was assassinated in Stockholm 40 years ago.